sudexp/wordpress-tutorial/README.md

 ### Setting up dynamic site changing from dashboard
 #### Logo
-To add a logo to the dashboard, insert the following code at the end of the *functions.php* file:
+To add a logo to the dashboard, insert the following code at the end of *functions.php*:
 ```
 // functions.php
 add_theme_support('custom-logo');
 ```

-Replace *a class="header__logo"* with the contents inside with the following code:
+Replace *a class="header__logo"* with contents inside with the following code:
 ```
 // header.php
 <div class="header__logo">